 Key Outcomes

-AURA Toolkit delivered measurable improvements across efficiency, cost savings, and research quality.
+AURA delivered measurable improvements in efficiency, cost, and research quality.

 Co-Designing with Researchers

-While AI offers tremendous potential, I recognized that understanding exactly how AI could support UX researchers required deep engagement with researchers themselves—not assumptions from outside the discipline.
-To ground the AURA Toolkit in real researcher needs, I conducted 8 contextual inquiries (observing researchers in their actual workspace doing actual work) and 5 semi-structured interviews with researchers across Xbox Research.
+I knew early on that AI's potential here was easy to overestimate from the outside.
+Understanding exactly how it could support UX researchers required spending real time with those researchers, watching them work.
+To ground AURA in actual needs, I conducted 8 contextual inquiries (observing researchers in their workspace doing real work) and 5 semi-structured interviews with researchers across Xbox Research.

 Time Gap Problem

-Researchers spent weeks waiting for vendor services to clean data, arrange findings, and identify important clips—constantly waiting for the next phase of their own work.
+Researchers spent weeks waiting for vendor services to clean data, arrange findings, and identify important clips.
+They were constantly blocked, waiting for the next phase of their own work to begin.

 Geographic Constraints